PhilipCNel/PhilipCNel/README.md

 - 👋 Hi, I’m @PhilipCNel
-- 👀 I’m interested in Computer Vision, Blockchain and IoT.
+- 👀 I’m interested in Renewable Energy and Electric Vehicles.
-- 🌱 I’m currently learning Microsoft Data Engineering (az203).
-- 💞️ I’m looking to collaborate on Data projects.
+- 🌱 I’m always on the lookout for like-minded impressive people.
 - 📫 How to reach me: philipcnel@gmail.com

 <!---